ilmqm18/Final-Project-DevOps/README.md

 That’s where Docker and DevOps come in.
 Docker helps developers create portable and consistent environments, while DevOps focuses on improving collaboration between development and operations teams.
 Together, they make the process of building and deploying software faster, more reliable, and more efficient.
-So, let’s start by understanding what Docker really is."*

 ## **1. What and Why DevOps?**